fbpx

 The Leiv Eriksson statue in Trondheim, Norway

+986: Viking ships sight Newfoundland.
+L'Anse aux Meadows National Historic Site is the only authenticated Norse site in North America.
 Leif Erikson is the man credited with discovering the region, but according to stories it was Bjarni Herjolfsson who first discovered the land, having been blown off course from a journey to Greenland.
 About 10-15 years later, Erikson would go on to lead an expedition to the New World.

-The influence of Christianity
+Growing Influence of Christianity

 995: Norway's Viking King builds a Christian church.
 The founder of Trondheim, Olav Tryggvasson built the first Christian church in Norway.
-He had spend time on the Scilly Isles, where a seer is said to have foreseen a battle in which Tryggvason would suffer great wounds and then convert.
+He had spent time on the Scilly Isles, where a seer is said to have foreseen a battle in which Tryggvason would suffer great wounds and then convert.
+Shortly after the meeting he survived a vicious attack, and duly converted.
+He returned to Norway to take the throne, and so began Norway's slow conversion.

 1000: Christianity arrives in Iceland and Greenland.
 Although the faith had already begun to spread, it really took hold when Norway's King Olav began to convert chieftains.
 He also imposed trade restrictions on those that refused.